 - For other businesses: financial reports, utility statements and billing, HR data, meeting minutes, product catalogs, inventory, safety reviews and more.

-Artificial intelligence and computer vision
+Artificial intelligence and machine learning

 How it works

-Equidox does batch processing
+Equidox AI does batch processing